wuyong0103/SingleCellPsy/README.md

 Expression specificity for each gene was calculated as the ratio of its expression in a given cell type to the sum of its expression across all cell types, yielding a score between 0 and 1, where 1 indicates complete specificity and 0 indicates no expression in that cell type.
 1. Calculate expression specificity using script `04_Downsample.R` (Integrated in downsample script).

-## Create EWCE object
-We employed the Expression Weighted Cell Type Enrichment ([EWCE](https://github.com/NathanSkene/EWCE)) R packages to conduct the enrichment of rare variants in cell types.
-EWCE detects the association between trait and cell type by evaluating whether the expression of a set of genes associated with trait in a particular cell type were higher than that of randomly selected genes.
-1. Create EWCE object using script `05_EwceCtd.R`

 ## Prepare the GWAS data and WES data
 1. GWAS data of SCZ and BD was downloaded from [Psychiatric Genomic Consortium](https://pgc.unc.edu).
 2. WES data of SCZ was downloaded from [Schizophrenia Exome Sequencing Meta-analysis (SCHEMA) consortium](https://schema.broadinstitute.org/).